jruby/activerecord-jdbc-adapter/README_EAZYBI.md

 ### Confirming the patches still do something

-Both patches were checked against 72.1 with a stock (unpatched) jar as a control, so the observable difference is known:
+The patches were checked against 72.1 with a stock (unpatched) jar as a control, so the observable difference is known:

 - **MySQL / `HOUR_OF_DAY`**: store `2023-03-26 03:30:00` in a `datetime` column (a time that